"If anything terrifies me, I must try to conquer it."

 The cottage was built by Doug and Audrey Mill around 1927.
-After their marriage and an extended trip abroad, they returned to New Zealand and lived in this one bedroom, lounge, kitchen and bathroom cottage while they planned and built their new residence next door.
+After their marriage and a long overseas trip they lived in this little house while they built their big new residence.
 Later the cottage was used to develop photographs when the Mills developed a pioneering aerial photography business.

 It is named after Francis Chichester, who stayed in it nearly 90 years ago as he prepared for a great adventure.
 In 1931 he became the first person to fly alone across the Tasman Sea in a Gypsy Moth bi-plane, via Lord Howe Island and Norfolk Island.